Phillip Dorsett: 2018 season

 On May 2, 2018, the Patriots declined the fifth-year option on Dorsett's contract, making him a free agent in 2019.

 In the season opener against the Houston Texans, Dorsett had seven catches for 66 yards and a touchdown.
-He caught his second touchdown of the season three weeks later in a 38-7 victory against the Miami Dolphins.
+He caught his second touchdown of the season three weeks later in a 38–7 victory against the Miami Dolphins.
 He finished the game with four catches for 55 yards and a touchdown.
 Dorsett finished the regular season with 32 catches for 290 yards and three touchdowns.
 In the divisional playoff game against the Los Angeles Chargers, Dorsett had four receptions for 41 yards and a touchdown.
-In the AFC Championship Game against the Kansas City Chiefs, he had only one reception, but it went for a 29-yard touchdown, totaling two touchdowns in the Patriots' first two playoff games.
+In the AFC Championship Game against the Chiefs, he had only one reception, but it went for a 29-yard touchdown, totaling two touchdowns in the Patriots' first two playoff games.
 The Patriots reached Super Bowl LIII and defeated the Los Angeles Rams by a score of 13–3, but Dorsett did not record a reception in the game.